 Stop the violence against the Rohingya in Myanmar

 Reports are flooding in of killings, rape and massacres, as satellite images show entire villages have been burned to the ground by the security forces.
 These attacks are crimes against humanity.

 Demand the authorities end the shocking violence now.

 Stop the violence against the Rohingya in Myanmar

-In the last few weeks, nearly 400,000 people – mostly Rohingya – have fled Myanmar to nearby Bangladesh.
-In fact, more Rohingya refugees have fled to Bangladesh in the space of three weeks than the total number of people who fled by sea to Europe in 2016.
+Since August, nearly 700,000 people – mostly Rohingya – have fled Myanmar to nearby Bangladesh.
+In fact, more Rohingya refugees fled to Bangladesh in the space of three weeks recently than the total number of people who fled by sea to Europe in 2016.